pestrickland/homepage/content/posts/lockdown-8-weeks.md

 tags: ["blog","story","lockdown"]
 ---

-## Introduction

  It's hard to believe that it's been another five weeks since I [first wrote]({{< ref "lockdown-3-weeks" >}}) about adjusting to life spent mainly at home.
 Whilst I wouldn't say that it seems completely normal now, it is certainly a lot less strange to live like this than it first felt.

 ## How I'm doing